indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 * The ``pyoxidizer`` CLI now accepts ``--verbose`` as a sub-command argument.
   Previously, it was only accepted as an argument before the sub-command name.
-* Generated Rust projects (which can be temporary as part of building binaries) now contain a ``Cargo.lock`` file.
-The content of the ``Cargo.lock`` is static and under version control.
-The presence of the ``Cargo.lock`` should help ensure that Rust crate versions used by Rust projects approximate those used by the build of PyOxidizer that produced the project.
+* Generated Rust projects (which can be temporary as part of building binaries) now contain a ``Cargo.lock`` file and are built with ``cargo build --locked``.
+  The template of the ``Cargo.lock`` is static and under version control.
+The presence of the ``Cargo.lock`` coupled with ``cargo build --locked`` should ensure that Rust crate versions used by Rust projects exactly match those used by the build of PyOxidizer that produced the project.
+This should result in more deterministic builds and higher reliability of build success.

 .. _version_0_13_2: